 While our Regiment was deployed in the operational area, we received an order to move forthwith to be part of a newly raised Artillery Division.
-Within about six hours of receiving the orders, the unit arrived at the new location, surprising everyone in our new Divisional Headquarters as they never expected such a quick response.
-The move was executed real smooth as the unit was at its peak of operational preparedness, mainly due to the training and the relaxed time the men had.
+Within about six hours of receiving the orders, our unit arrived at the new location, surprising everyone in our new Divisional Headquarters as they never expected such a quick response.
+The move was executed real smooth as the unit was at its peak of operational preparedness, mainly due to the training and the relaxed time our soldiers had.

 The Division was commanded by Major General RS Jambusarwalla and Colonel Azad Sameer (now Veteran Brigadier) was his Colonel General Staff (the main advisor and assistant to the Divisional Commander on operational matters).
 Both had been handpicked by the Army Headquarters for the new Artillery Division and I had never served under either of them.

 Luckily Late Colonel Suresh Babu, our Second-in-Command, had served with both and knew both of them pretty well.
-Prior to the move, Colonel Babu had briefed me well about both with a closing advice that when I met them “the swords would clash, but please ensure that the sparks do not fly”.
+Prior to the move, Colonel Babu had briefed me well about both with a closing advice “when you meet them – the swords would clash, but please ensure that the sparks do not fly”.

-Both General Jambusarwalla and Brigadier Sameer were great human beings and were real soldiers.
-They both had a very sharp and logical mind and were great teachers and orators.
+General Jambusarwalla and Brigadier Sameer – both great human beings and real soldiers – with a very sharp and logical mind.
+Obviously, great teachers and orators.
 Both would accept any views, however they were in disagreement with, discuss them with an open mind and come to an apt decision.
 They did not believe in turning the pages back and always encouraged creative thinking and welcomed new ideas.

 Once I wrote the above, I wanted the approval of General Jambusarwalla prior to placing these in a public domain.
 As a typical soldier, old habits die hard; I forwarded it to Brigadier Sameer, to seek the General’s approval.
 Literally “Fired it from Brigadier Sameer’s shoulders” and Brigadier Sameer did lent his shoulder and as a good old Colonel General Staff, put his initials and forwarded the same to the General.